Tokariew/hb_downloader/README.md

 ```

 Above example will skip files if they were in previous bundles purchased, so it recommended use is to update downloaded collection by newest purchased bundles not downloaded before.
 If purchase-limit option is omitted all previously downloaded files will have their hash recomputed which will slow down overall process of downloading.

+### Trove

+In 2020-11-01 ability to download trove games was added.

+By default script don't try to download trove games, it can be enable in config file or by using --trove switch.
+Trove games are inside windows/linux/mac folder in *2010-11-24 trove* directory.
+If reported md5sum for trove games is identical to games from other purchase, then it will be put in corresponding purchase folder and not trove directory.

+**Script don't have ability to download only trove games**